SAR-ARD/asard/docs/source/general/installation.rst

 SNAP
 ----

-ERS_NRB requires ESA’s Sentinels Application Platform (SNAP) software to produce ERS_NRB products.
+asard requires ESA’s Sentinels Application Platform (SNAP) software to produce ERS/ASAR NRB products.
 It has been developed based on SNAP version 12.
 Downloaders for different operating systems can be obtained from the `official webpage <https://step.esa.int/main/download/snap-download/>`_.

 The following code can be used to replicate the software installation on a Linux OS: